Twilight, 2024

 © Germain Herriau

-A carte blanche by committed chef Nicolas Conraux (La Butte, Plouider), pêche cristalline tells the story of an early-morning fishing trip in northern Finistère.
-Thread after thread, a gradation over 4 meters long takes shape between threads of linen and threads of Glaz marine glass, sculpted with a unique motif that sets in motion a net where fish skins emerge and sparkle.
+A carte blanche by committed chef Nicolas Conraux (La Butte, Plouider), “Pêche Cristalline” tells the story of an early-morning fishing trip in northern Finistère.
+Combining linen and Glaz sea glass threads, this gradient, over 4 meters long, is sculpted with a unique motif, slipping from the meshes of a net to the fish skins, which emerge and sparkle out of the water.

 Confluence, 2020